sustrik/uxy/README.md

 ### uxy re

 Reads the lines of the input and parses each one using the supplied regular expression.
-Groups are then assigned to the fields specified in the header.
+Matched groups are then assigned to the fields specified in the header.

 ```
 $ ls -l | uxy re "TIME NAME" ".* +(.*) +(.*)"